dansteingart/without_the_hot_air/pages_md/SEwtHA_25.md

 An organization called DESERTEC \[<span class="websitetitle">www.desertec.org</span>\] is promoting a plan to use concentrating solar power in sunny Mediterranean countries, and high-voltage direct-current (HVDC) transmission lines (figure 25.7) to deliver the power to cloudier northern parts.
 HVDC technology has been in use since 1954 to transmit power both through overhead lines and through

 <img src="figure205.png" width="221" height="148" />
-<span class="figurenumber">Figure 25.3</span>.
+<div class='caption'><span class="figurenumber">Figure 25.3</span>.
 Stirling dish engine.
 These beautiful concentrators deliver a power per unit land area of <span class="green">14 W/m<sup>2</sup></span>.
-Photo courtesy of Stirling Energy Systems. <span class="websitetitle">www.stirlingenergy.com</span>
+Photo courtesy of Stirling Energy Systems. <span class="websitetitle">www.stirlingenergy.com</span></div>

 <img src="figure208.png" width="219" height="279" />
-<span class="figurenumber">Figure 25.4</span>.
+<div class='caption'><span class="figurenumber">Figure 25.4</span>.
 Andasol – a “100MW” solar power station under construction in Spain.
 Excess thermal energy produced during the day will be stored in liquid salt tanks for up to seven hours, allowing a continuous and stable supply of electric power to the grid.
 The power station is predicted to produce 350 GWh per year (40 MW).
 The parabolic troughs occupy 400 hectares, so the power per unit land area will be <span class="green">10 W/m<sup>2</sup></span>.
 Upper photo: ABB.
-Lower photo: IEA SolarPACES.
+Lower photo: IEA SolarPACES.</div>

 <img src="figure427.png" width="681" height="494" />
 submarine cables (such as the interconnector between France and England).
 It is already used to transmit electricity over 1000-km distances in South Africa, China, America, Canada, Brazil, and Congo.
 A typical 500 kV line can transmit a power of 2 GW.
 A pair of HVDC lines in Brazil transmits 6.3 GW.